Kentucky Medicaid for Seniors & Long-Term Care

 • Case management and care coordination

 Kentucky launched the Community Health for Improved Lives and Development (CHILD) Waiver in 2025.
-This 1915(c) waiver serves individuals age 21 and younger with complex, multi-system behavioral health or developmental needs who require intensive supports to remain safely at home and in their communities.
-The CHILD waiver fills a gap that previously existed for youth whose needs exceeded standard Medicaid but who did not qualify for existing waivers.
+This 1915(c) waiver serves individuals age 21 and younger with complex, multi-system behavioral health or developmental needs who require intensive supports to remain safely at home and in their communities, filling a gap that previously existed for youth whose needs exceeded standard Medicaid but who did not qualify for existing waivers.

 PACE in Kentucky

 Kentucky participates in the Program of All-Inclusive Care for the Elderly (PACE).
 PACE provides fully integrated medical, behavioral health, personal care, and social services for seniors age 55 and older who require nursing facility-level care but prefer to remain in the community.
-PACE serves as your MCO — you receive all services through the PACE organization.
+PACE serves as your managed care organization — you receive all services through the PACE organization.

 Estate recovery in Kentucky